researchart/all/ListOfArtifacts.md

     +  Virtual machines containing all the above scripts, data, etc, pre-configured such that a newcomer can automatically run the old analysis.

-If your artifact is not included in the above, then write an issue in this repo to propose a new artifact type.